-There are a lot of variables that determine a driver’s insurance rates, and it’s impossible to pinpoint one specific factor.
+A: There are a lot of variables that determine a driver’s insurance rates, and it’s impossible to pinpoint one specific factor.
 Essentially, a person’s driving history has a major impact on their insurance rates.
 The vehicle they drive may not impact their rate as much as you might think.

 When shopping for new car insurance, don’t settle for the cheapest coverage.
-It probably excludes key coverage you might need down the line.
-Talking to an insurance professional like your local ERIE Agent can help you get the right coverage.
+It probably excludes key coverages you might need down the line.
+Talking to an insurance professional like your local ERIE agent can help you get the right coverage.

 *Not available in North Carolina, Maryland and New York.
 Limited to three years in Virginia.
 ERIE Rate Lock® does not guarantee continued insurance coverage.
 Insured must meet applicable underwriting guidelines.
 Premium may change if you make a policy change.